huzeifa/starter-hugo-academic-sakina/content/slides/example/index.md

  {{% /fragment %}}

 - - -

-## STATE THE FUNCTION OF PLANT BULBS, TUBERS & STORAGE ROOTS.
+## WHAT'S THE FUNCTION OF PLANT BULBS, TUBERS & STORAGE ROOTS?

 {{% fragment %}}

 P﻿lant storage organs e.g. bulbs, storage roots and tubers - store food and water for the plant to use when needed.

  {{% /fragment %}}

 - - -